kunukn/single-detect/README.md

 Detect singles and K-nearest neighbors in 2D dimension space
 * Console code usage examples for K-nearest neighbors (knn) and singles
-* Gui code usage examples for knn and singles (WPF with animation, i.e. dynamic data)
+* Gui code usage examples for knn and singles (WPF with animation and mouse interaction, i.e. dynamic data)
 * Algorithm strategy option between Grid, Naive and KdTree
 * Option to apply knn on same type points only
 * Euclidean distance is used